Dieter97/SensorFusion_Carla/docs/Tech Report/Documentation/evaluation.md

     ```

 #### Unzip
-Next unzip everything in order to get the folowing structure:
+Next unzip everything in order to get the following structure:

 ```
 2011_09_26/